 Astrological charts for the EU

 A. The European Economic Community Treaty came into force on 1.1.1958, 00:00 H (GMT +1), Brussels.
-Sun is in 11° Capricorn, the Moon, Venus, Uranus and Nodes form a grand cross in the middle of the fixed signs.
-Scorpio and Taurus hold the 2nd and 8th houses, respectively.
+Sun is at 11° Capricorn, the Moon, Venus, Uranus, and Nodes form a grand cross in the middle of the fixed signs.
+Scorpio and Taurus hold the 2nd and 8th houses.